-This week, Planned Parenthood says “thank you” to the compassionate and skilled nurses who work every day to keep the women, men, and young people in their communities healthy, and to ensure they have access to the full range of reproductive health care options, including cancer screenings, birth control, testing and treatment for STDs, and accurate sexual health information.
+This week, we're saying “thank you” to the compassionate and skilled nurses who work every day to keep the women, men, and young people in their communities healthy, and to ensure they have access to the full range of reproductive health care options, including cancer screenings, birth control, testing and treatment for STDs, and medically-accurate sexual health information.
 Join us in celebrating the remarkable dedication of Planned Parenthood nurses this week and all year long!

 Paula, Women's Health Nurse Practitioner at Planned Parenthood in Bemidji and Grand Rapids, recently told us:

 I’m a small town girl, born and raised in Bemidji, Minnesota.
 As part of my nursing degree for the University of North Dakota, I had to complete a one semester practicum – a kind of on-the- job experience.
 What most intrigued me was either working in labor and delivery or in some type of women’s health, and I found a place that was basically a county-based equivalent of Planned Parenthood.
 I immediately felt at home there.
 The nurses were very welcoming to me; they gave me a great experience of working with young adults, adolescents, with contraception and sexually transmitted infection, diagnosis and treatment, and I was encouraged by one of those nurses to go ahead and apply for a job with Planned Parenthood.
 My first job out of college was a clinic nurse at Highland, in the abortion clinic, and I worked in various nursing positions at Planned Parenthood locations around the Twin Cities for the next few years.
 I left briefly when I started missing my small town life and moved back home, but when the nurse practitioner at Bemidji retired, Planned Parenthood got in touch and asked me to come back.
 That was in July of 1998, and I’ve been here ever since.